 Vaisala's Solar Resource Assessments offer the most accurate long-term estimates of solar resource intensity and variability.
-When local observations are available we can increases your confidence in the production potential of your solar project by putting available site observations into long-term, historical context.
+When local measurements are available we significantly reduce the uncertainty of these estimates and increase your confidence in project performance by putting site observations into a long-term, historical context.

-As a leading innovator in atmospheric sciences, Vaisala offers custom reports for assessing large-scale solar projects anywhere in the world.
-Our analysis includes 16+ years of statistically corrected, hourly time series data derived using state-of-the-art satellite modeling techniques from the 3TIER Services dataset.
+With experience delivering nearly 1000 assessments across 6 continents, Vaisala can provide custom reports for large-scale solar projects anywhere in the world.
+Our analysis includes nearly two decades of hourly time series data derived using state-of-the-art satellite modeling techniques from the 3TIER Services dataset.
 Each report also provides a wealth of information on the key variables of GHI (Global Horizontal Irradiance), DNI (Direct Normal Irradiance), and DIF (Diffuse Horizontal Irradiance) and their long-term variability at your site.

-Our Solar Resource Assessments describe the long-term spatial and temporal characteristics of the solar resource at a client-specified location.
-Our team of solar experts will choose from our 5 available algorithms to pick the data that best represents your location of interest as compared to our extensive network of observations.
-The weather information will be provided from a downscaled reanalysis dataset such as NNRP or MERRA2.
+Our Solar Resource Assessments describe the long-term spatial and temporal characteristics of the solar resource at your location.
+Our team of experts choose from our 5 available algorithms to pick the solar resource data that best represents your location as compared to our extensive network of observations.
+The weather information provided is derived from a downscaled reanalysis dataset such as NNRP or MERRA2.

 By integrating on-site observations using advanced statistical techniques, Vaisala significantly reduces error and bias and offers the most accurate assessment of your project's solar resources.
-In addition, we use a downscaled reanalysis dataset to deliver long-term, hourly wind and temperature data, which can have a substantial impact on power production.
+In addition, we deliver long-term, hourly wind and temperature data, which can have a substantial impact on power production.
 This depth of information enables you to perform detailed site design, long-term financial modeling, and seek critical funding for your project.
 Our reports also include uncertainty and probability analysis as well as the 1-year and 10-year exceedance values typically required by financing institutions.

 Global Solar Dataset